The city of Groningen

 Small city, full of life

 Chosen as one of the happiest cities in Europe, Groningen enjoys a bustling reputation.
-The city is known for its cultural events, yet it will never lose that homely disposition which attracts so many people.
+The city is known for its cultural events, yet it will never lose that homey feel that attracts so many people.

 What will probably strike you most when entering Groningen is its youthful population.
 Roughly a quarter of the city’s 200.000 inhabitants consists of students.
 You will find them everywhere: studying in the park, riding a bike, or having a drink with fellow students in one of the many pubs.

 As the economic and cultural capital of the region, the city of Groningen enjoys a bustling reputation, while retaining a safe community character.
-The city scores high on greening, trust in fellow inhabitants, health care, public spacing and of course, education.
 Besides that, Groningers are very satisfied with air quality, sport facilities, cultural facilities, safety and the city council.
 97 percent of the people in Groningen are happy to live in Groningen.
 And they should be!

 With the city’s many bars, restaurants, theatres, museums and sports facilities, you will never be bored.
 But if you do feel like leaving the vibrant city life, the countryside is never far away.
 Take a breath of air and clear your head while enjoying the flat landscape and limitless view in all directions when you get nearer to the ‘Wadden Sea’.